mebs/CM4-NAS/README.md

 # PCB Assembly
 ## Manufacturing
 There is a *Fab* folder at the repo's root.
 This folder contains all the files that you need to order PCBs from a manufacturer.
-You will find in the folder a Fab.zip archive that is all you need to order from JLC PCB.
-I'll make sure that the archive is always updated as the design is changed.
+You will find in the folder a Fab_rev1.4.zip archive that is all you need to order from JLC PCB.
+This is the latest version and the one I have been running for months now.

 ## Required Parts
 Other than the standard caps and resistors, here are the components you will need if you want to assemble the board: